 Site is cleared and row crop production is initiated.
 Management inputs would include tree/shrub removal, site preparation, tillage, seeding, and weed control.
+Hydrological modifications may be installed (ditching or tiling).

 Transition T3B State 3 to 2

 Site is abandoned and slowly would transition to a wooded state dominated by deciduous trees.
 Species on site would depend on the severity and length of disturbance and available seed sources.